Can Carpets and Rugs be Toxic? (Truth Revealed)

 Another giveaway is a strong chemical smell, especially when the rug is brand new.
 That's a telltale sign of VOC off-gassing.

-I recommend checking the labels and manufacturer's website to get a definitive list of what materials a product is made from, and how it was manufactured.
+I recommend checking the labels and the manufacturer's website to get a definitive list of what materials a product is made from and how it was manufactured.

 Rugs made from natural, organic fibers like wool or cotton, without any unnatural dyes or treatments, are generally the safest bet.